Today's Articles

 *Grant Green was born on this date in 1935.
 He was a Black jazz guitarist and composer.

 Grant Green was born to John and Martha Green in St. Louis, Missouri.
-His father was at various times a laborer and a Saint Louis policeman.
+His father was a laborer and a Saint Louis policeman at various times.
 Green first performed in a professional setting at the age of 13 as a member of a gospel music ensemble.
-His influences were Charlie ChristianCharlie ParkerLester Young, and Jimmy Raney, and he first played boogie-woogie before moving on to jazz.
+His influences were Charlie ChristianCharlie ParkerLester Young, and Jimmy Raney.
+He first played boogie-woogie before moving on to jazz.

 Music equipment